Jay S. Geller

 Mr. Geller was a partner in the Commercial Law Department of Jenner & Block (Chicago) until he relocated to Maine in 2000.
 From 2000-2008, Mr. Geller was the sole member of the Law Office of Jay S. Geller and, for most of that time, Of Counsel to Shaw Fishman (Chicago).
 From 2009-2011, he was Co-Chair of the Business Restructuring and Insolvency Practice Group of Bernstein Shur.
 Effective as of January 1, 2012, Mr. Geller reestablished the Law Office of Jay S. Geller.

 In addition to his bankruptcy and commercial litigation practice and his mediation practice, Mr. Geller was a member of the Board of Directors of Pro Bono Advocates (now known as the Domestic Violence Legal Clinic), an Illinois not-for-profit corporation, from 1992-1999, and served as President of PBA’s Board from 1994-1997.
 He has been recognized by the Illinois State Bar Association and PBA for his work on behalf of victims of domestic violence and applicants for political asylum, as well as for other public service.
 Mr. Geller was a member of the Board of Trustees of Congregation Bet Ha’am (South Portland, Maine) from 2007-2013, and continues to serve the Congregation in various capacities.
-Mr. Geller recently became a volunteer for the Credit Abuse Resistance Education (CARE) program.
+Mr. Geller also is a volunteer for the Credit Abuse Resistance Education (CARE) program.

 American College of Bankruptcy